 Here's what you need to know about the quick commerce ecosystem and the question marks that loom over the industry's future.

-Quick commerce — a new delivery experience
+Q-commerce — a new delivery experience

 Consumer expectations around the delivery times continue to evolve.
 There's never such a thing as online orders arriving too quickly — from pizza delivered to someone's door within half an hour to household essentials to a new clothing item for that last-minute occasion.
-One of the main delivery trends of 2022, the quick commerce model has been experiencing explosive growth and shows no signs of slowing down.

 "People who shop online expect deliveries on their own terms.
 For some goods, the consumer doesn't want to wait at all.
-They want super-fast and eco-friendly delivery,"
+They want super-fast and eco-friendly delivery."

 Piotr Zaleski, Co-Founder and CEO at Ingrid